Vardaan541/FRONTendofSIH2025/README.md

 # Alumni Management Platform

-A comprehensive digital platform for centralized alumni data management and engagement, built with Next.js, React, and TypeScript.
+A comprehensive digital platform for centralized alumni data management and engagement with integrated payment processing, built with Next.js, React, and TypeScript.

 ## Features

 ### 🎓 Student Features
-- **Profile Management**: Complete student profile with academic information
+- **Enhanced Profile Management**: Comprehensive student profile with academic information, projects, achievements, and social links
 - **Alumni Network**: Browse and connect with alumni from your institution
-- **Session Booking**: Book paid mentoring sessions with alumni
+- **Session Booking with Payment**: Book paid mentoring sessions with integrated Razorpay payment gateway
 - **Career AI Assistant**: Get personalized career guidance and insights
 - **Posts Feed**: View posts and insights shared by alumni
 - **Leaderboard**: See top-performing alumni based on community engagement

 ### 👨‍💼 Alumni Features
-- **Profile Management**: Professional profile with career information
+- **Enhanced Profile Management**: Professional profile with career information, mentoring areas, and hourly rates
 - **Student Connections**: View and manage student mentoring requests
-- **Session Management**: Accept/reject mentoring session requests
+- **Session Management**: Accept/reject mentoring session requests with payment tracking
 - **Content Creation**: Create and share posts with the community
 - **Performance Tracking**: View your impact and engagement metrics
 - **Leaderboard**: Compete with other alumni for top positions